Skeletoneyes/claude-config/conventions/beads-integration.md

 # Beads Integration

-Optional issue tracking integration for skills that execute in projects with beads initialized.
+**ENFORCED**: Issue tracking integration for skills that execute in projects with beads initialized.

 ## Purpose